mernen/completion-ruby/README.markdown

 source them individually.

+## Maintenance status

+This project is considered **stable**.
+No new features are planned, and as a result it remains domant for months, but the continuous integration test suite will occasionally detect a change in behavior in a tool, and maintenance work is performed.

+For information on the automated test suite, see the [tests directory](./tests#readme).

+If one of the covered tools introduces a new flag that needs special treatment, please file an issue or pull request.

 ## Why yet another completion script?

 Before writing my own, I'd seen about five different scripts for `rake`